opentargets/platform-etl-literature/README.md

 found in `gs://ot-snapshots/etl/outputs/<release>/search/**/*.json`

 #### Obtain EPMC dataset
-TODO
+These files are provided by our collaborator EuropePMC.
+The files contains the list of the public and private publications with many metadata.
+Moreover, EPMC extractes text and sentence using Machine Learning approach.

-### Grounding step
+### Processing step
-The grounding step extracts a common ground from EPMC entities and  the three main entities of Opentarget (Disease, Target, Drug).
+The processing step extracts a common ground from EPMC entities and  the three main entities of Opentarget (Disease, Target, Drug).

-After a first phase of shaping of the data/entity types and the normalization of the texts, the next step is to join the two dataset in order to create whole comprehensive dataset with common information.

-The final dataset contains the mapped and unmapped information and the co-corrences between information.

 The input section needs two datasets.
 The `ot-luts` section contains the LookUp Table with the Opentarget info.
 The dataset used for this specific project is the "search" step of [ETL project](https://github.com/opentargets/platform-etl-backend).
 The `epmc` section contains the EPMC literature dataset.
-Finally the section `outputs` contains the grounding output path.
+The section `outputs` contains path for co-occurance dataset and matches dataset.

 ```
-  grounding {
+  processing {
    ot-luts {
      format = "json"
      path = "gs://open-targets-data-releases/21.02/output/ETL/search/**/*.json"